KovalenkoDmytro/BeLike/README.md

 #### Run in dev mode
 To watch and build it automatically
 ```
-npm run watch
+npm run dev
 ```

 ## Production
 #### Create the production version:
-The code will be optimized for production use, saved in `app` folder. **However, see bellow the preferred method: which is "Deploy".**
+The code will be optimized for production use, saved in `app/theme/public` folder.
 ```
-npm run prod
+npm run build
 ```

-#### Deploy
-On pushing to main branch the plugins and theme files (from /app/) will automatically load to production server.